cloudio-project/cloudio-project.github.io/docs/access_permissions/endpoint_permissions.md

 *READ* + write to attributes.

 #### CONFIGURE
-The user or group can read and write from/to all attributes of the endpoint and additionally modify the endpoint's settings.
+The user or group can read and write from/to all attributes of the endpoint, and additionally modify the endpoint's settings.

 *WRITE* + endpoint settings access.